jonatack/bitcoin-development/how-to-compile-bitcoin-core-from-source-on-linux-and-macOS.md

 6. Run the unit tests:
     - `make check`

-7. Run the functional tests:
+7. Run the functional tests.
+From the repository root:
+    - `test/functional/test_runner.py` to run the standard test suite
-    - `test/functional/test_runner.py` or `test/functional/test_runner.py --extended`
+    - `test/functional/test_runner.py --extended` to run the extended test suite
+    - `test/functional/test_runner.py --help` to see the various options for running tests